cgycorey/dspy-gepa/README.md

 ## 📝 Development Status

 This is an **alpha release** with core functionality implemented.
 The AMOPE algorithm is fully functional and tested.
 Additional features like advanced DSPY integration and LLM reflection are planned for future releases.

+## 🔗 Dependencies & Acknowledgments

+This project extends and builds upon:
+- **[GEPA (Genetic-Pareto Algorithm)](https://github.com/gepa-ai/gepa.git)** - Core genetic programming and Pareto optimization framework
+- **[DSPy](https://github.com/stanfordnlp/dspy)** - Programming with foundation models (optional dependency)
+- **Open source community** - Various packages for machine learning and optimization

+We deeply appreciate the GEPA team's excellent work in creating this powerful optimization framework that forms the foundation of this project.

 ## 📄 License